-Once you’ve been cleared by your GP, I would say give it a go!
+I would say give it a go!

 There’s nothing to be afraid of.
 Each individual is harnessed and the HAL Robot is also attached to the harness, so even if you trip whilst training or you feel that you might fall, you can feel comfortable knowing that you’re not going anywhere!
 It can be daunting putting your trust in HAL at first, but you’ll be alright.